 Cuba modifies some regulations unpopular with private sector

-HAVANA (AP) — Cuba's government has modified a series of measures unpopular with the country's private sector, including lifting restrictions on the number of business permits a person can have and the number of chairs there can be in restaurants.
+HAVANA (AP) — Cuba's government has modified a series of measures unpopular with the country's private sector, including lifting restrictions on the number of business permits a person can have and the number of chairs there can be in restaurants, a top official said Wednesday.

 In July, authorities announced tighter controls on self-employment, including that Cubans would no longer be able to run more than a single business and high-earning businesses would pay new taxes, among other measures.
 The controls were meant to prevent tax evasion, abuses and the accumulation of wealth after openings on the communist-run island had fueled the rise of a prosperous upper-middle class.

-Labor and Social Security Minister Margarita Gonzalez said Wednesday that authorities decided to modify some of those regulations after listening to complaints from representatives of the private sector.
+Labor and Social Security Minister Margarita Gonzalez said authorities decided to modify some of those regulations as a result of months of meetings with representatives of the private sector to hear their complaints.

+Under the old regulations, Cubans could have only one business permit — they couldn't be a manicurist, rent a room and sell arts and crafts, for example.
+They can now have more than one permit as long as they are reasonable, Gonzalez said.

+Another change removes an unpopular regulation that had limited the number of chairs allowed in privately owned restaurants to 50.